 "Can't, sir."
-"Contact central control and have them relay the coordinates, then."
 "Sir, we can't reach Mon Cal, either.
 Or anyplace else.
 It's like the entire comm network has gone down."
 Wedge looked back at the shaping battle.
 If he didn't call the other commanders, they wouldn't show up.
 The battle plan was absolutely clear on that point-better to lose one battle group to some unexpected Vong tactic or invention than three.
 Without the other two flotillas, this could get pretty nasty, and not for the Yuuzhan Vong.
 "Yes, Lieutenant," he murmured.
-"I think I've just about haditwithBilbringi."
-THE FINAL PROPHECY SEVENTEEN Han Solo gazed unhappily at one of the most beautiful sun- • sets he had ever seen.
+"I think I've just about had it with Bilbringi."
+SEVENTEEN Han Solo gazed unhappily at one of the most beautiful sunsets he had ever seen.
 And he had seen a lot of sunsets on a lot of different worlds, but as Mon Calamari's primary hit the ocean horizon and threw its shadow across the waves, the sky went as subtle and iridescent as mother-of-pearl.
-Gaudy sunsets were easy to come by, especially on worlds with dense or dusty atmospheres-understated beauty was more difficult, not only because it was rare, but also because it sometimes took a lifetime to learn to appreciate it, Which was why it was too bad he couldn't really enjoy it.
+Gaudy sunsets were easy to come by, especially on worlds with dense or dusty atmospheres-understated beauty was more difficult, not only because it was rare, but also be-cause it sometimes took a lifetime to learn to appreciate it, Which was why it was too bad he couldn't really enjoy it.
 The problem wasn't with the sunset-it was that he was on Mon Calamari to see it.
 "We can't fight every battle in this war," Leia pointed out.